awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-use-cases.md

  }]
 ```

-## Restrict Publication to an Amazon SNS Topic Only from a Specific VPC Endpoint<a name="sns-restrict-publication-only-from-specified-vpc-endpoint"></a>
+## Restrict publication to an Amazon SNS topic only from a specific VPC endpoint<a name="sns-restrict-publication-only-from-specified-vpc-endpoint"></a>

 In this case, the topic in account 444455556666 is allowed to publish only from the VPC endpoint with the ID `vpc-1ab2c34d`\.